open5e/open5e/source/characters/advancement.rst

 ^^^^^^^^^^^^

-If you gain the Extra Attack class feature from more than one class, the features don’t add together.
-You can’t make more than two attacks with this feature unless it says you do (as the fighter’s version of Extra Attack does).
-Similarly, the warlock’s eldritch invocation Thirsting Blade doesn’t give you additional attacks if you also have Extra Attack.
+If you gain the Extra Attack class feature from more than one class, the features don't add together.
+You can't make more than two attacks with this feature unless it says you do (as the fighter's version of Extra Attack does).
+Similarly, the warlock's eldritch invocation Thirsting Blade doesn't give you additional attacks if you also have Extra Attack.

 Unarmored Defense
 ^^^^^^^^^^^^^^^^^

-If you already have the Unarmored Defense feature, you can’t gain it again from another class.
+If you already have the Unarmored Defense feature, you can't gain it again from another class.

 Spellcasting